4.65 from 143 votes

 This post may include affiliate links.
 Thank you for your support.

-This healthy pumpkin bread is made with fiber-rich whole wheat flour, naturally sweetened with maple syrup and packed with warm spices.
-It’s moist, fluffy and makes for the perfect fall treat.
-Plus, it can easily be made vegan.
+This healthy pumpkin bread is made with whole wheat flour and naturally sweetened.
+It’s delicious, perfectly moist and makes for the perfect fall treat.

-• It’s naturally sweetened with pure maple syrup instead of refined sugar.
+• This loaf is naturally sweetened with pure maple syrup instead of refined sugar.

 Ingredients measured out to make Healthy Pumpkin Bread: whole wheat pastry flour, baking powder, pumpkin pie spice, baking soda, cinnamon, sea salt, vanilla, pumpkin, eggs, unsweetened applesauce, maple syrup, coconut sugar and coconut oil.

-• whole wheat pastry flour whole wheat pastry flour works better than regular whole wheat flour if you’re looking for the light and fluffy bread that regular all-purpose flour provides, but still want the nutrients of whole wheat flour.
+• whole wheat pastry flour whole wheat pastry flour works better than regular whole wheat flour if you’re looking for that light texture that regular all-purpose flour provides, but still want the nutrients of whole wheat flour.
 My favorite brand is Bob’s Red Mill Whole Wheat Pastry Flour.

 • pumpkin pie spice – you can make homemade pumpkin pie spice with just cinnamon, ginger, cloves and nutmeg or use a store-bought spice blend.